 I also made these shorter beds from a set of grungy old shelves I got from a nearby shop that was closing down.
 They had a cheap plywood backing that I pulled off before laying them down and filling them with dirt.

-…and this is how they looked late last summer.
+…and this is how they looked by late summer.
 I was absolutely amazed at the amount of food I was able to grow in these beds.

 Just for the fun of it, here’s another idea of what you can build out of old shelves.
-This is my (not very pretty but awesomely functional) compost bin made from wood pulled off of the old shipping crates in my attic.
-This is its third year in use.
-It works great!
+This was my (not very pretty but awesomely functional) compost bin made from wood pulled off of the old shipping crates in my attic.
+I used this for years with great results!

 I know that strawberries are perennial, but I had serious doubts about whether or not these would survive our South Dakota winters in a tire.
 And this winter was cold.
 And long.
 And miserably COLD.
 Did I mention that it was cold?